 First of all, you have to figure the grid you will use to project your 2D design on the 3D pot.
 In the example, I used a grid composed by equilateral triangles.
 This is, a number of equidistant vertical lines crossed by diagonal lines at a 60 degree angle (A).
-This grid contains all the lines that will surround each colored shape of the design (B) and some extra lines that will be removed to reveal the final design (C).
+This grid contains all the lines that will surround each colored area of the design (B) and some extra lines that will be removed to reveal the final design (C).

 Step 2: Additional Considerations to Wrap the Design Around the Pot

 Now you have the pattern figured out.
-This design will "wrap" around the pot, but you want to make sure that the ends meet seamlessly, so if you if you display the pot on a rotating base, it will be impossible to tell where the design starts and where it ends.
+This design will "wrap" around the pot, but you want to make sure that the ends meet seamlessly, so if you display the pot on a rotating base, it will be impossible to tell where the design starts and where it ends.
 For this, you need to determine the number of vertical sections that contain a "repetitive unit".
 This is, how many vertical lines between two points that are equivalent (e.g. the top corner of the purple shape).
 As shown in the picture, this design repeats every 6 vertical lines.
 This means that you will have to divide the pot in a number of vertical sections that is a multiple of 6.
-The more sections the smaller the shapes in the final piece.
+The more sections the smaller the colored areas in the final piece.

 Step 3: Tools for This Project